git/git.github.io/rev_news/drafts/edition-25.md

 Researching the problem, Johan found
-[a mailing list thread](https://public-inbox.org/git/vpqmvi8n71g.fsf@anie.imag.fr/) which resulted in some "fixes" which seem to be the root cause of the problem.
+[a mailing list thread](https://public-inbox.org/git/vpqmvi8n71g.fsf@anie.imag.fr/) which resulted in some "fixes" that seem to be the root cause of the problem.

 He claimed the format of the line that trigger the problem